seattlecraig/EnhancedCompass/serveradmin.md

 ## Overview

-EnhancedCompass is a Paper/Spigot plugin that enhances the vanilla compass by allowing players to point their compass to any structure type in the game, with real-time distance tracking via boss bar display.
+EnhancedCompass is a Paper/Spigot plugin that enhances the vanilla compass by allowing players to point their compass to any structure type or biome in the game, with real-time distance tracking via boss bar display.

 ---